danielwohlgemuth/pi-lcd-weather/README.md

 # Pi LCD Weather

-This project uses a Raspberry Pi to show the current weather pulled from [OpenWeatherMap](http://www.openweathermap.com/) on an 16x2 LCD
+This project uses a Raspberry Pi to show the current weather downloaded from [OpenWeatherMap](http://www.openweathermap.com/) on an 16x2 LCD

 #### Layout
-The Fritzing file can be found in the images folder
+The corresponding Fritzing file can be found in the images folder
 ![Layout](images/layout_bb.jpg)

 #### Final result
 ![Final result](images/pi-lcd-weather.jpg)

 #### Setup
-The software part of this project can be configured by running the `setup.sh` script file
+The initial configuration of this project can be made by running the `setup.sh` script file with

     source setup.sh